Expugn/genshin-weapon-material-calculator/README.md

-# Genshin Impact - Weapon Ascension Material Calculator<br>(genshin-weapon-material-calculator)
+# Genshin Impact - Ascension Material Calculator<br>(genshin-weapon-material-calculator)

+*Previously known as "Genshin Impact - Weapon Ascension Material Calculator"*

 URL: <https://expugn.github.io/genshin-weapon-material-calculator/>

 ## Information
 This is just a simple calculator for figuring out if you have enough weapon ascension materials.<br>
 You can see if you have enough material without having to craft or do the math yourself.
 That's pretty much it.

+As of `October 3, 2021`, additional functionality has been added to include a calculator for talent materials.
+The original name, `Genshin Impact - Weapon Ascension Material Calculator` has been modified to `Genshin Impact - Ascension Material Calculator` as a result.

 Seriously though why isn't this more common, why do I need to create a whole web application just to easily check if I have enough weapon materials without having to do the math myself.
 All these helper tools like <https://paimon.moe/> just tell you that you need, for example: